-Ashford Borough Council is finalising its Local Plan for the Borough, up to 2030.
+Ashford Borough Council has written a Local Plan for the Borough, up to 2030.
 The Local Plan is an important document that makes site allocations for different development uses and sets out criteria-based policies to facilitate planning decisions.
-The new Local Plan will need to identify sufficient land to provide for any new jobs and homes to 2030, as well as for Gypsy & Traveller sites, Leisure, Retail, Visitor and Tourism facilities.
+The Local Plan must identify sufficient land to provide for any new jobs and homes to 2030, as well as for Gypsy & Traveller sites, Leisure, Retail, Visitor and Tourism facilities.

-There are no additional development sites in our parish in the revised Local Plan.
-There is however an increase in the number of dwellings to be built at Eureka Park.
+There were no new development sites in our parish in the revised Local Plan.
+There was however an increase in the number of dwellings to be built at Eureka Park which falls partly within our parish.
 This is one of Ashford Borough Council’s strategic sites.
 It is now proposed for an “indicative capacity of 375 dwellings” (an increase from 300) plus “20 hectares of commercial development”.